VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Deeper/compileassemble.md

 }
 ```

 This is a *very* stupid multiply function.
 Effectively, it's multiplying two numbers by making a matrix of size m by n, and then counting the number of spots in that matrix instead of just multiplying the two numbers.
 I've embedded a [GodBolt]() page below with this code on the left, and it'll show the assembly output on the right.
 At the top you should be able to see a box to type compiler options, go ahead and put in `-O`.
-You should see a huge long mess of assembly that used multiple `imul` (multiply) instructions be reduced to 3 lines of assembly with only a single multiply.
+You should see a huge, long mess of assembly that used multiple `imul` (multiply) instructions be reduced to 3 lines of assembly with only a single multiply.
 The compiler has figured out that what we were doing was a stupid multiply and optimized it for us.

 <iframe width="100%" height="500px" src="https://godbolt.org/e#g:!((g:!((g:!((h:codeEditor,i:(fontScale:14,j:1,lang:c%2B%2B,selection:(endColumn:2,endLineNumber:5,positionColumn:2,positionLineNumber:5,selectionStartColumn:2,selectionStartLineNumber:5,startColumn:2,startLineNumber:5),source:'//+Type+your+code+here,+or+load+an+example.%0Aint+mult(int+n,+int+m)%7B%0A++++char+a%5Bm%5D%5Bn%5D%3B%0A++++return(sizeof(a))%3B%0A%7D'),l:'5',n:'0',o:'C%2B%2B+source+%231',t:'0')),k:50,l:'4',n:'0',o:'',s:0,t:'0'),(g:!((h:compiler,i:(compiler:g102,filters:(b:'0',binary:'1',commentOnly:'0',demangle:'0',directives:'0',execute:'1',intel:'0',libraryCode:'1',trim:'1'),fontScale:14,j:1,lang:c%2B%2B,libs:!(),options:'',selection:(endColumn:1,endLineNumber:1,positionColumn:1,positionLineNumber:1,selectionStartColumn:1,selectionStartLineNumber:1,startColumn:1,startLineNumber:1),source:1),l:'5',n:'0',o:'x86-64+gcc+10.2+(Editor+%231,+Compiler+%231)+C%2B%2B',t:'0')),k:50,l:'4',n:'0',o:'',s:0,t:'0')),l:'2',n:'0',o:'',t:'0')),version:4"></iframe>

 Here there's no difference between `-O` and `O3`, but with more complex code there often is.
-Just keep in mind that this is a trade off, there is the upfront cost of a longer compile time.
+Just keep in mind that this is a trade-off, there is the upfront cost of a longer compile time.

 [TODO] [Code Size Optimization: GCC Compiler Flags (Interrupt)](https://interrupt.memfault.com/blog/code-size-optimization-gcc-flags)